 Step 5: Clip Corners

-Before turning the placemat, remember to clip the corners as shown in the photo below.
+Clip the corners before turning the placemat, as shown in the photo below.
 Do not cut your stitching line!
-Clipping the corners will make the placemat have nice corners that lay flat.![Quick Placemat Tutorial - Clip Corners]()
+Clipping the corners will give the placemat nice flat corners.

 Step 6: Turn Placemat

-Turn the placemat through the 2" - 3" hole in the side seam.
+Turn the placemat through the side seam's 2" - 3" hole.
 The right sides of the fabric will be facing out.
 Use a stick or pencil to push the corners out so they look nice.

-Give a nice pressing so that the whole placemat is flat, the edges are straight and the corners are pushed out.
-At the opening, fold the fabric to the inside and press nicely so that the opening will not be shown.
+Give a nice pressing so that the whole placemat is flat, the edges are straight, and the corners are pushed out.
+At the opening, fold the fabric to the inside and press nicely so the opening will not be shown.

 Step 7: Topstitch

-At your sewing machine, topstitch close to the edge of the placemat all the way around.
+At your sewing machine, topstitch close to the edges of your placemats all the way around.
 The topstitch will go over the area with the opening and close it.
-Use a coordinating color thread for the topstitching and bobbin as this shows on the finished placemat.
+Use a coordinating color thread for the topstitching and bobbin, as shown on the finished placemat.

 The topstitch will hold all layers of the placemat together.![Quick Placemat Tutorial - Top Stitch Edge]()